rohitgargRG/REACT_JS/NOTES.md

 # 1:05:00

  -- it is always necessary to inject javascript into html file , for javascript to make any manipulation into  html page.

+ -- package.lock.json is also a json file , but the only difference is that soem stable version of dev dependencies is locked over here.

+ *** NOTE ***
+ -- always start function name with a capital letter -- or else it will give error
+ -- inspect and see.

+ Best Practice - start both function and file name with a capital letter.

+** NAming Convention ** --

+In Vite -
+    -- use .jsx extension for all file names.

+In create-react-app
+    -- use .jsx extension for files in which some functions are returning some html code (jsx).

+    -- use .js for other js files.